skip to main content

 Locker Room:

-• Students will be issued a small PE locker and lock at the beginning of the school year.
+• Students will be offered a small PE locker, and lock, at the beginning of the school year.

-I recommend keeping the following in your PE Locker: Shorts, Shirt, Shoes, Sweatshirt, deodorant, and towel.
+• Recommended items to be left in PE Locker: Shorts, Shirt, Shoes, Sweatshirt, deodorant, and towel.
 PE CLOTHING MUST BE WASHED A MINIMUM OF ONCE PER WEEK.

 • Showers will be made available to students, but are optional to use.